Applies to: All ONTRAPORT accounts. Limited to sending to US based addresses.

 In this case, add an image layer to your postcard, click the Browse tab, choose your image and click Insert Selected Image.

-Before you put your card into any sequences, you’ll first want to get a proof to make sure that everything looks the way you want.
-To do this, simply click the Preview button in the upper left and choose to open it in Adobe Acrobat, Reader, or whatever program you use for viewing PDF files.
+Before you send a postcard or add it to any Campaigns, view a proof to make sure that everything looks the way you want.
+Click the Preview button in the upper left and choose to open it in your PDF viewer.
 If everything looks right, you’re ready to start having us mail your postcard out.
-If not, go back and make the necessary corrections and run another proof.
+If not, go back and make the necessary corrections and generate another proof.

 When using merge fields on Postcards, be sure to use the same styling for the entire merge field.
-Make sure the brackets and characters within them are the same font, font size, and font color.
+Make sure the brackets and characters within them are the same font, font size, and font color as your other text.